FriedrichRezner/kmip-health-checker-example/README.md

-# KMIP Health Checker Demo
+# KMIP Health Checker Example

-KMIP Health Checker example provides a fully configured ready-to-run application for the [KMIP Health Checker repository](https://github.com/FriedrichRezner/kmip-health-checker).
+KMIP Health Checker Example provides a fully configured ready-to-run application for the [KMIP Health Checker repository](https://github.com/FriedrichRezner/kmip-health-checker).
 This demo uses `pykmip` as the KMIP server and includes generated certificate and key files for both the server and the client.
 Both services are orchestrated using a `docker-compose.yaml` file.